Some of the best things to do with the kids in County Clare

 Address: Ennistymon Road, Dough, Lahinch, Co.
 Clare.

-3. Bunratty Castle and Folk Park
+3. Bunratty Castle and Folk Park – for an immersive experience

 As well as being educational, the Castle and Folk Park is an excellent place for kids and parents alike to explore and have fun.
 This is your chance to bring your kids to experience Ireland’s past and explore the acclaimed 15th century Bunratty Castle and the 19th century Bunratty Folk Park.